MartinHelmut/cpp-gui-template-sdl2/docs/Dependencies.md

 Dependencies are located in `vendor/`.
 The `vendor/CMakeLists.txt` uses CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) to load dependencies on configure time.
-Every dependency also has an associated folder containing a `CMakeLists.txt` for configuration.
+Some dependencies also have an associated folder containing a `CMakeLists.txt` for configuration or setup purpose.

 ## Already included

-The following set of dependencies is already included:
+The following set of dependencies are already included:

 - [Doctest](https://github.com/doctest/doctest) - Testing framework
 - [fmtlib](https://fmt.dev/latest/index.html) - Formatting library